"OPTOmist seeks to provide simple and synthesized optometric, ophthalmic, and vision care information."

 #4: What Exactly Does it Mean to Have 20/20 Vision?

-Answer - When someone has 20/20 vision, it means they can clearly see what the average person is supposed to be able read on an eye chart from 20 feet away.
-This signifies that their vision is considered "normal," or in other words, has no need for further correction.
+Answer - When someone has 20/20 vision, it means they can clearly see what the average person is expected to be capable of reading on a eye (snellen) chart from 20 feet away.
+This signifies that their vision is considered "normal," or in other words, has no need for correction.